IntlAssocCompAndPhil/iacapconf.org/pages/schedule.md

 <h2 id="schedule">Schedule</h2>

 Schedule will be updated regularly.
-Latest version: 27 June, 2025.
+Latest version: 01 July, 2025.

 Your viewing options:

-1.  <a href="/2025/IACAP-AISB_Program_2025-06-27.pdf">PDF download</a> optimised for printing.
+1.  <a href="/2025/IACAP-AISB_Program_2025-07-01.pdf">PDF download</a> optimised for printing.

 2. Interactive web content optimised for screen and mobile viewing: